benwalk/jobs/coding-questions/jumping-on-clouds.md

 # Jumping On Clouds
 I think I've seen a variation of this problem where a frog is trying to jump out of a well.
-The key is to realize that a large jump at the end will put you out of bounds.
+The key is to realize that a large jump at the end will put you out of bounds, or - in this case - is also not needed.

+The rules:
+> There is a new mobile game that starts with consecutively numbered clouds.
+Some of the clouds are thunderheads and others are cumulus.
+The player can jump on any cumulus cloud having a number that is equal to the number of the current cloud plus  or .
+The player must avoid the thunderheads.
+Determine the minimum number of jumps it will take to jump from the starting postion to the last cloud.
+It is always possible to win the game.

 In Java,
 ```